Nithya-sri-2008/covid19-data-analysis/README.md

 ### 14. Conclusion

-Countries with higher GDP per capita, better health, and stronger social support tend to have slightly higher maximum COVID-19 infection rates, though these relationships are weak.
+Countries with higher GDP per capita, better health, and stronger social support tend to have slightly  maximum COVID-19 infection rates, though these relationships are weak.